FahadEbrahim/SCPD_FSE/README.md

-# Classification of Source Code Plagairsm Instances
+# Classification of Source Code Plagiarism Instances

 This repository is the source code and results of the paper:
-"The impact of pre-traiend models and adapters for the classification of source code plagairism instances"
+"The impact of pre-trained models and adapters for the classification of source code plagiarism instances"

 ## Requirements